 Specific apparatus for fixed installations

 In general, apparatus that will be incorporated into fixed installations need to comply with all of the provisions of the EMCD.
-However, the EMCD provides an exception for apparatus intended for incorporation in a particular fixed installation and otherwise not made available.
+However, the EMCD provides an exception for apparatus intended for incorporation in a particular fixed installation and otherwise not made available on the market.

 Additional information on the requirements for specific apparatus is given in section 5.4.